MatthewCamarena/JuanPolloMilitary/README.md

 # Web Development Test
-## Things I want this website to be able to do / have.
+## Hours Calculator
-* Have clickable buttons
+* Calculates total amount of hours per week worked
-* Have textboxes
+* Handles OverTime, DoubleTime and rounding
-* secret minigame?
+* Breaks are still a work in progress